 Dr Lucianne Licari

-The Country Relations and Corporate Communications unit provides advice to the Regional Director and WHO/Europe staff on country relations and cooperation with Member States, ensures close and regular coordination between the WHO country offices and the WHO/Europe technical programmes, and ensures the implementation of WHO/Europe’s communications strategy.
+The Country Support and Communications unit provides advice to the Regional Director and WHO/Europe staff on country relations and cooperation with Member States, ensures close and regular coordination between the WHO country offices and the WHO/Europe technical programmes, and ensures the implementation of WHO/Europe’s communications strategy.

 - provides guidance to operations in countries, facilitates support and coordinates country activities undertaken by technical programmes;